keyestudio/KS0085-Smart-Home-Kit/docs/2. Tutorial for Arduino/3. Tutorial/KS0085 Keyestudio Smart Home Kit for Arduino.rst

 comfortable, tranquil atmosphere.
 Everything is finished by a remote control or your own cellphone.

-As Bill Gates puts it, "In the near future, a house without a smart home system will be as unfashionable as a home without Internet access today."
+As Bill Gates puts it, “In the near future, a house without a smart home system will be as unfashionable as a home without Internet access today.”

-So, go ahead and get started; let's build this amazing analog smart home.
+So, go ahead and get started; let’s build this amazing analog smart home.

-.. _4.2-Kit-list:

 4.2 Kit list
 ------------